luau-lang/site/next/src/content/docs/types/overview.md

 ## Type inference modes

-There are three modes currently available.
-They must be annotated on the top few lines among the comments.
+Luau offers three different modes that control how strictly it checks your types.
+You can set the mode by adding one of the following to the top of your file:

 * `--!nocheck`,
 * `--!nonstrict` (default), and